mtgjson/mtgjson-website/docs/data-models/booster/index.md

 :::

-The Data Models of a configuration are documented in the following pages.
+The Data Models of a Booster configuration are documented in the following pages.